altostra/altostra-template-scalable-webhook-nodejs/README.md

 You need to:
 1. Verify that the call is authentic and not fake (quite fast), and
 2. Mark the specific products in the email as "viewed" by the customer using an internal RDS DB
-3. Keep the email statistics for farther processing by the marketing team
+3. Keep the email statistics for further processing by the marketing team

 The basic solution is simple: Connect an API Gateway route to a Lambda function, validate the message, marks the email as read in your RDS DB, and save it to a high volume DynamoDb.
 This should work, no?